These NBA Teams Blew It at the Trade Deadline

 Charlotte Hornets

-Marc Gasol talks between the Hornets and Memphis Grizzlies fell apart over "some last-minute haggling," according to ESPN.com's Zach Lowe.
+Marc Gasol negotiations between the Hornets and Memphis Grizzlies fell apart over "some last-minute haggling," according to ESPN.com's Zach Lowe.
 There's something admirable about missing out in that way.

 Lightening the protections on what was, per Lowe, a lottery pick just to acquire a 34-year-old big would've been potentially disastrous.
 Kemba Walker needs help, but mortgaging so much of the future for a chance to get bounced in the first round is never the right play.

 At the same time, Kemba needs help.
 The Hornets offense is getting sentenced to death whenever he's off the floor since the last time they were over .500.
-Walker attempts more contested threes per game than anyone other than James Harden, and his usage rate in the clutch is the third highest among 300-plus players with at least five crunch-time appearances.
+Walker attempts more contested threes per game than anyone other than James Harden, and his usage rate in the clutch is the third-highest among 300-plus players with at least five crunch-time appearances.

 Charlotte doesn't get brownie points for restraint in Gasol negotiations.
 Nor does it get a pass for having a dearth of assets.
 If the Hornets want to re-sign Walker, they need to build something around him.
-But they couldn't even find a taker for Frank Kaminsky, who they're now expected to buy out, per Sporting News' Sean Deveney.
+But they couldn't even find a taker for Frank Kaminsky, whom they're now expected to buy out, per Sporting News' Sean Deveney.

 Failing to make the slightest upgrade to their rotation or asset pool is indefensible.
 When the highest form of praise the Hornets can get is that they didn't worsen their fringe-playoff situation or long-haul outlook, then something's wrong.